How to take collagen powder effectively

 Can I mix collagen with hot drinks?

 You can add our original Skinful Pure Marine Collagen to hot drinks, and it’s a really popular way of taking it.
-A mid-morning collagen coffee is a common occurrence in our office!
+A mid-morning collagen coffee is a good way to keep hunger pangs at bay too.

 Does heat damage the collagen powder?